5 Ways to Sync Contacts from iPhone to Mac [2023]

 Conclusion

-Now that you have 5 ways to import Contacts from iPhone to Mac, which method would you like to try first?
+Now that you have 5 ways to sync Contacts from your iPhone to your Mac, which method would you like to try first?
 As you can see, using AirDrop and iCloud to do that is simple and easy.
 But if you can't use them, use one of the other 3 ways you prefer.